-But lets first find out what this mould can do to you, it’s not just harmless black spots that’s for sure.
+What mold can do to your family –it’s not just harmless black spots.
 It can cause:

 - Muscle and joint pain

 - Headache, anxiety, depression, memory loss, and visual disturbances